 Welfare benefits

 Welfare benefits are an item in government spending.
-Their rise and fall do not require government intervention and automatically follow the economic cycle but work in reverse.
+Their rise and fall do not require government intervention and automatically follow the economic cycle; they work in reverse.
 They offset fluctuations in aggregate demand.
-They increase government spending during a recession, and they do the opposite during expansion.
+They increase government spending during a recession and do the opposite during expansion.

 Now take unemployment benefits as an example.